matlab-deep-learning/llms-with-matlab/README.md

     addpath('path/to/llms-with-matlab');
     ```

+### Setting up your API key

-4. Set up your OpenAI API key.
+Set up your OpenAI API key.
 Create a `.env` file in the project root directory with the following content.

     ```
     OPENAI_API_KEY=<your key>